 - Creating and maintaining business continuity plans; and

-In the unlikely event of an incident of unauthorized access to PII all applicable legal requirements, including any required notifications.
+In the unlikely event of an incident of unauthorized access to PII, the Clearinghouse will comply with all applicable legal requirements, including by making any required notifications.

 — Prohibition on the Assignment of Your Data

-If the Clearinghouse or its assets are acquired by another company that is not a majority‐owned subsidiary of the Clearinghouse, or in the event of a merger, consolidation, change in control, transfer of substantial assets, reorganization, or liquidation to a non‐majority‐owned subsidiary of the Clearinghouse, we will not, under any circumstances, sell, transfer, or assign to a third party your education records directly concerning you.
-The education records we received from Participating Institutions shall always be returned to the relevant Participating Institution from which they were originally received.
+If the Clearinghouse or our assets are acquired by another company that is not a majority‐owned subsidiary of the Clearinghouse, or in the event of a merger, consolidation, change in control, transfer of substantial assets, reorganization, or liquidation to a non‐majority‐owned subsidiary of the Clearinghouse, we will not, under any circumstances, sell, transfer, or assign to a third party education records directly concerning you.
+The education records we receive from Participating Institutions, STHS Participants, and DiplomaVerify Participants shall be returned to the entity from which they were originally received.

 — Contact Information